-On October 30, 2013, Governor Deval Patrick announced the Commonwealth’s commitment to advance the Silver Line Gateway project, with construction anticipated to commence in late 2014.
+On October 30, 2013, Governor Deval Patrick announced the Commonwealth’s commitment to advance the Silver Line Gateway project, with construction anticipated to begin in late 2014.
 In support of this goal, MassDOT initiated the environmental permitting of the project by filing an Expanded Environmental Notification Form (EENF) with the Secretary of Energy and Environmental Affairs on November 15.
+The Secretary issued a Certificate on the project on December 27, 2013.
+The Certificate outlined the information for MassDOT to provide in a Single Environmental Impact Report (SEIR).

 The Silver Line will fill a critical gap in access between residents in Chelsea, East Boston and other Blue Line communities and the rapid growth in employment opportunities across Boston Harbor in the Seaport District.
 In Chelsea, which has the greatest proportion of transit-dependent residents in Greater Boston and the most densely populated residential neighborhoods outside of the City of Boston, extending the Silver Line represents a much needed transit alternative.